le0nAg/pentagon/README.md

 # pentagon
-My nixos configuratio (on fw16 for the moment)
+My nixos configuration (on fw16 for the moment)